VisRx sustained-release tablets

 Brand Name: VisRx

-VisRx sustained-release tablets is used for:
+VisRx sustained-release tablets are used for:

 Relieving congestion, sneezing, runny nose, and itchy, watery eyes caused by allergies or the common cold.
 It may also be used for other conditions as determined by your doctor.

-VisRx sustained-release tablets is a combination pack containing a morning dose and an evening dose.
+VisRx sustained-release tablets are a combination pack containing a morning dose and an evening dose.
 The morning dose has a decongestant and an anticholinergic medicine.
 The evening dose has an antihistamine and an anticholinergic medicine.
 The decongestant works by shrinking swollen tissue in the nose.
 The antihistamine works by blocking histamine, a substance in the body that causes sneezing, runny nose, and watery eyes.
 The anticholinergic works by drying mucous membranes in the nose and chest.